 - Avoid eating highly processed and prepared foods.
-These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans fats and high fructose corn syrup.
+These foods are often loaded with fat, calories, and sodium, plus they can contain unhealthy ingredients such as trans-saturated fats and high fructose corn syrup.

 - At fast food restaurants, choose the salad option (with low-fat dressing).
-At family-style restaurants, choose broiled poultry, fish, or lean meat entrees with steamed veggies.
+At family-style restaurants, choose broiled poultry, fish, or lean meat entrees with steamed vegetables.
 Skip cheesy, buttery, or creamy sauces.
 Choose oil and vinegar dressings on salads.

 - Limit the amount of alcohol you drink.

 - Make sure that less than 35 percent of total, daily calories come from fat.
 The healthiest fats are found in foods such as whole grains, avocados, walnuts, almonds, sunflower seeds, peanut butter, and fatty fish (such as salmon, sardines, mackerel, herring, and trout).